-We no longer base our food intervention programmes on inspection dates set in the national Food Law Code of Practice which are automatically generated by our IT system.
-Instead, we record and consider intelligence through Tactical Assessment programmes.
-This opens up many options including sectoral approaches (e.g. geographical, new premises, ethnics, bakeries, small retail), specific projects (e.g. sampling, FHRS sticker checks, arising from complaints).
+We no longer base our food intervention programmes solely on the arbitrary inspection dates set in the national Food Law Code of Practice and automatically generated by our IT system.
+Instead, we are proactive in recording and considering intelligence through Tactical Assessment and Tasking programmes.
+This opens many options including sectoral approaches (e.g., geographical, new premises, ethnics, bakeries, small retail) and specific projects (e.g., sampling, FHRS sticker checks, arising from complaints).
 The FSA is now considering a similar model as part of its ABC Review and in November they visited WRS to see how our system worked.
+Whilst we wholeheartedly welcome this development the FSA's current audit approach appears wedded to its rigid Code of Practice requirements, so is yet to catch up with its declared policy direction.
+We look forward to working with the FSA locally, regionally and nationally on this Agenda through our representation and involvement at all of these levels.